cyberpwndevsec/WebGoat-DotNetCore/readme.md

 common web security flaws.
 It contains generic security flaws that apply to most web applications.
 It also contains lessons that specifically pertain to the .NET framework.
-The exercises in this app are intended to teach about web security attacks and how developers can overcome them.
+The exercises in this app are intended to teach about web security attacks and how the developers can overcome them.

 ### WARNING!:
 THIS WEB APPLICATION CONTAINS NUMEROUS SECURITY VULNERABILITIES